jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 Primary directions use a slightly different approach.
 There is no orb, and instead of plain chartpoints we use significators and promissors.
 For primary directions, you can also configure which aspects to use.

-This results in the following porefixes:
+This results in the following prefixes:

 **PD_SG_** : significators,